BrandonXu6106/obsidianpublish/content/thoughts/digital commons.md

 "Public spaces are so generative precisely because we run into people we’d normally avoid, encounter events we’d never expect, and have to negotiate with other groups that have their own needs."

-[[friction|Friction]] is essential to public space.
+[[friction.md|Friction]] is essential to public space.
 Rapid growth can quickly overwhelm and destroy it—as anyone who has lived in a gentrifying neighborhood knows.

 There is also a nuanced labor of governance and maintenance—finding the balance between welcoming everyone and providing safety and comfort for everyone—is critical to the health of online communities